brianhill/loops-and-orbits/final_projects/plan.md

 2. Explain your uncertainties in your choice of topic and how to proceed.
 3. Give a forward-looking status: principally, what do you plan to do between now and the next standup.
 4. Is there any way in which you are blocked and can use help from your classmates in getting unblocked?
-5. If you are blocked, remember, no step is to small to get unblocked.
+5. If you are blocked, no step is to small to get unblocked.
 Google the topic.
 Figure out which notebook you have already studied is the closest.
 Identify constants that go into the model.
 Etc.

 ### Goals for Second Standup